BoD/CountdownWidget/README.md

 ===============

-A very simple Android widget that shows the number of days until the release of Star Wars Episode VII (December 18, 2015).
+A very simple Android widget that shows the number of days until the release of these movies:
+- Star Wars Episode VII
+- Star Wars: Rogue One
+- Star Wars Episode VIII

 An Android Wear notification is also included (if enabled, it will be sent to the watch every day at 8am).